 The Village of Senneville has mandated the firm BBA to produce a recommended tree planting guide adapted to our territory.
 The guide is intended to help citizens choose the most appropriate trees to be planted on their property, whether during new construction, landscaping, or to replace a dead and felled tree due to the emerald ash borer.

-The Municipal Council of the Village of Senneville adopted on December 14, 2020, by-law no. 485 relating to a financial assistance program for the replacement of a tree.
+The Municipal Council of the Village of Senneville adopted on December 14, 2020, modified on May 25, 2022, by-law no. 485 relating to a financial assistance program for the replacement of a tree.

 Any owner wishing to take advantage of this financial assistance must obtain a certificate of authorization for tree felling.
 The amount of financial assistance authorized for replacement work is equal to the cost paid for obtaining the certificate of authorization.